astronomer/docs/astro/deployment-api-tokens.md

 - [Push code](deploy-code.md) to a Deployment.
 - Update the Deployment's [environment variables](environment-variables.md).
 - Update a Deployment's configurations.
 See [Manage Deployments as code](manage-deployments-as-code.md).
-- Make requests to update your Deployment's Airflow environment using the [Airflow REST API](airflow-api.md).
+- Make requests to update your Deployment's Apache Airflow® environment using the [Airflow REST API](airflow-api.md).

 Use this document to learn how to create and manage API tokens.
 To use your API token in an automated process, see [Authenticate an automation tool](automation-authentication.md).